Open Positions:

 1) Machine Learning Tools for Animal Behavior Analysis - We strive to develop computer vision and machine learning tools for the analysis and quantification of animal behavior.
 Published work in this field includes DeepLabCut, a popular open-source software tool for pose estimation.
 For action segmentation, check out DLC2action, AmadeusGPT, hBehaveMAE as well as WildCLIP.
 Let us know if you are interested in those topics!

-2) Modeling of Sensorimotor Learning - We develop normative theories of neural systems that are trained to perform sensorimotor behaviors as well as task-driven models (e.g., DeepDraw, Task-driven-Proprioception, DMAP and Lattice).
-Furthermore, we will compare and contrast those with data from mice, and primates incl. humans performing motor skills.
+2) Modeling of Sensorimotor Control and Skill Learning - We develop normative theories of neural systems that are trained to perform sensorimotor behaviors as well as task-driven & data-driven models (e.g., DeepDraw, Task-driven-Proprioception, DMAP, Lattice, Arnold & Kinesis).
+We also compare and contrast those with data from mice, and primates incl. humans performing motor skills.

 We are passionate about open-source code.
 Check out our group’s GitHub page!